Clancy's Tavern

-Clancy's Tavern is the fifteenth studio album by American country music artist Toby Keith.
+Clancy's Tavern is the seventeenth studio album by American country music artist Toby Keith.

-It was released on October 25, 2011 by Show Dog-Universal Music.
+It was released on October 25, 2011, by Show Dog-Universal Music.
 Lead-off single "Made in America" was released on June 13, 2011, reaching number one on the country charts in October 2011.
-Clancy's Tavern draws its name from the title track, which Keith wrote about his grandmother’s bar in Fort Smith, Arkansas.
+Clancy's Tavern draws its name from the title track, which Keith wrote about his grandmother's bar in Fort Smith, Arkansas.
 A deluxe edition of the album includes four cover songs recorded live at a small venue in New York City.

 Reception

 Commercial

 Clancy's Tavern debuted at number 5 of the US Billboard 200, and at the top of the US Billboard Top Country Albums chart.
 As of the chart dated January 7, 2012, the album has sold 318,000 copies in the US.